 The review process, in accordance with the editorial policy of the Journal and ethical standards, is based on the following principles:

 - Contribution to editorial decisions.
-The basis for editors of making decisions of publishing the manuscripts are the expert evaluation of the reviewers.
+The basis for editors of making decisions about publishing the manuscripts is the expert evaluation of the reviewers.
 Expert evaluation is an important component of formal scientific communication.
 The editorial board encourages the collaboration of the editor and the author, which is aimed at improving his work.
 Scientists who perform the duties of reviewers are required to be responsible for their performance.

 - Privacy.
 Each manuscript received for the review by the editorial board is a confidential document.
 It is forbidden for the reviewer to pass the work to others, disclose its contents, or discuss it with others without the permission of the Editor-in-Chief.